jboss-developer/jboss-eap-quickstarts/cmt/README.md

 * Required - As demonstrated in the quickstart.
 If a transaction does not already exist, this will initiate a transaction and complete it for you, otherwise the business logic will be integrated into the existing transaction
 * RequiresNew - If there is already a transaction running, it will be suspended, the work performed within a new transaction which is completed at exit of the method and then the original transaction resumed.
-* Mandatory - If there is no transaction running, calling a business method with is annotated with this will result in an error
+* Mandatory - If there is no transaction running, calling a business method with this annotation will result in an error
 * NotSupported - If there is a transaction running, it will be suspended and no transaction will be initiated for this business method
-* Supports - This will run the method within a transaction if a transaction exists, alternatively, if there is no transaction running the method will not be executed within the scope of a transaction
+* Supports - This will run the method within a transaction if a transaction exists, alternatively, if there is no transaction running, the method will not be executed within the scope of a transaction
 * Never - If the client has a transaction running and does not suspend it but calls a method annotated with Never then an EJB exception will be raised.